openmainframeproject/foundation/elections.md

 | Election Period                  | 1 week; closes at 11:59 pm Central European Time on the last day. |
 | Announcement of Election Results | Day after Election Ends                                      |

+## Eligibility

+To serve on any governing body, council, or committee of the Open Mainframe Project, an individual must:

+- Be willing and able to fulfill the applicable responsibilities, and
+- Comply with all applicable policies of the Linux Foundation and the Open Mainframe Project, including [Linux Foundation Antitrust Policy](https://www.linuxfoundation.org/legal/antitrust-policy) and [Open Mainframe Project Code of Conduct](https://tac.openmainframeproject.org/code_of_conduct.html).

+Failure to meet these requirements may result in removal, suspension, or ineligibility to participate.

 ## Nominations

 Nominations are done via email.
 Members of the electorate group may nominate someone else in the electorate group or self-nominate.
 All nominations must include the nominee’s name, company affiliation, and a short background on the nominee and why they wish to serve in the role.
 All nominations are confirmed before the election.

 ## Elections